Part 7 of 7 · Website chat assistant series ~5 min read

 Posts 1–6 walk through the system in plain language.
 This page is the dense version — nothing softened, just the architecture as you’d sketch it on a whiteboard during a design review.

 Full technical architecture: serverless website chat assistant in ap-southeast-1 A detailed engineering diagram of the entire chat assistant.
 Three external surfaces at the top: GitHub (repo and Actions runner, OIDC token requestor); Google Workspace (Drive folder of help docs, FAQ, policies; reached via service account with domain-wide delegation); and the public internet (visitors loading the marketing site, the embedded widget script, and a websocket connection to the chat endpoint).
 Everything runs in a single AWS account in region ap-southeast-1 (Singapore).
 The AWS account contains five subsystems.
 Build and Deploy strip at the top: GitHub Actions exchanges with IAM OIDC Provider, assumes an IAM Role with a trust policy scoped to repo:owner/repo:ref:main, and runs SAM/CloudFormation to update the chat-assistant-prod stack.
-Knowledge sync strip below: Bedrock Knowledge Bases connector reads the Drive folder, chunks the docs, embeds with Titan Embeddings, and stores vectors in the managed OpenSearch Serverless index that Bedrock provisions; sync runs on a schedule with manual re-sync available.
+Knowledge sync strip below: a small sync Lambda mirrors the Drive folder to an S3 prefix on a schedule (since Bedrock KBs have no native Drive connector); a Bedrock Knowledge Base S3 connector reads that prefix, chunks the docs, embeds with Titan Text Embeddings v2, and stores vectors in the managed S3 Vectors index that Bedrock provisions; manual re-sync is one CLI call away.
 Three runtime columns below.
 Conversation gateway (left): the embedded widget posts an auth token request to a Lambda Function URL fn-mint-token which returns a short-lived signed token; the widget then opens a WSS connection to the API Gateway WebSocket API wss-chat; the $connect route invokes Lambda fn-ws-connect which writes a session row to DynamoDB tbl-sessions; the $default route invokes Lambda fn-ws-message which appends the visitor turn to the session scratchpad and invokes the answerer; the $disconnect route invokes Lambda fn-ws-disconnect which expires the scratchpad.
 Answerer (middle): Lambda fn-answerer issues a Bedrock retrieve-and-generate call against the managed Knowledge Base kb-website-knowledge; the model is invoked via global.anthropic.claude-haiku-4-5-20251001-v1:0 with strict tool_use over four tool definitions answer, clarify, hand_off, decline; on the answer tool the runtime verifies the cited passage was in the retrieved set, streams the reply back over the websocket, and writes the turn to DynamoDB tbl-transcripts; on hand_off it invokes the Handoff column.
-Handoff and learning (right): Lambda fn-handoff packages the transcript, writes it to S3 chat-assistant-data/transcripts/, publishes a notification to SNS topic t-handoffs which fans out to email and optionally Slack via Chatbot; on clarify, decline, and low-confidence answer it appends a row to DynamoDB tbl-gaps; a separate Lambda fn-gaps-batch runs on EventBridge cron 0 6 ? * MON * weekly, groups similar gaps using Titan Embeddings cosine similarity, and writes a Drive doc grouped-gaps-week-NN.
+Handoff and learning (right): Lambda fn-handoff packages the transcript, writes it to S3 chat-assistant-data/transcripts/, publishes a notification to SNS topic t-handoffs which fans out to email and optionally Slack via Amazon Q Developer in chat applications (formerly AWS Chatbot); on clarify, decline, and low-confidence answer it appends a row to DynamoDB tbl-gaps; a separate Lambda fn-gaps-batch runs on EventBridge cron 0 6 ? * MON * weekly, groups similar gaps using Titan Embeddings cosine similarity, and writes a Drive doc grouped-gaps-week-NN.
 Cross-cutting bottom strip: DynamoDB tables tbl-sessions, tbl-transcripts, tbl-gaps with appropriate TTL on session rows; CloudWatch Logs are configured with RetentionInDays of 7 across every log group; SNS topics t-handoffs and t-alarms; AWS Budgets has a $10 monthly alarm; Lambda fn-archive runs on a separate weekly cron 0 3 ? * SUN * to move old transcript blobs to S3 Glacier Instant Retrieval storage class.
-GitHub github.com/owner/repo Actions runner · OIDC token requestor Google Workspace Drive: help, FAQ, policies service account · domain-wide delegation Visitors embed script + WSS connection streaming text over websocket AWS Account Region: ap-southeast-1 (Singapore) · Bedrock via Global CRIS Build & Deploy IAM OIDC Provider token.actions.githubusercontent.com IAM Role trust: repo:owner/repo:ref:main SAM / CloudFormation stack: chat-assistant-prod git push & request token AssumeRole sam deploy → creates stack resources below Knowledge Sync Bedrock Knowledge Base kb-website-knowledge (managed) Bedrock Titan Embeddings amazon.titan-embed-text-v2:0 OpenSearch Serverless vector index (managed) Drive connector scheduled sync Conversation gateway Lambda Function URL fn-mint-token (signed JWT) API Gateway WebSocket wss-chat ($connect/$default/$disconnect) route invoke AWS Lambda fn-ws-connect / message / disconnect session + scratchpad DynamoDB tbl-sessions (TTL on idle) → per-turn invoke fn-answerer visitor opens widget & types Answerer (per turn) AWS Lambda fn-answerer (per turn) Retrieve Bedrock RetrieveAndGenerate kb-website-knowledge query strict tool_use Bedrock Claude Haiku 4.5 global.anthropic.claude-haiku-4-5 verify citation 4 tools, 1 pick answer · clarify hand_off · decline → stream reply via PostToConnection turn appended to tbl-transcripts Handoff & learning AWS Lambda fn-handoff (on hand_off tool) package transcript S3 + SNS transcripts/ · t-handoffs fan-out SES + AWS Chatbot email + optional Slack on clarify/decline DynamoDB tbl-gaps (visitor turn + URL) EventBridge cron Lambda fn-gaps-batch weekly group + Drive doc write → gaps grouped, ready for review Knowledge Base feeds fn-answerer Cross-cutting DynamoDB tbl-sessions, tbl-transcripts, tbl-gaps CloudWatch Logs RetentionInDays: 7 SNS t-handoffs, t-alarms AWS Budgets budget-monthly: $10 Lambda fn-archive EventBridge cron(0 3 ? * SUN *) → old transcripts to S3 Glacier Instant Retrieval
+GitHub github.com/owner/repo Actions runner · OIDC token requestor Google Workspace Drive: help, FAQ, policies service account · domain-wide delegation Visitors embed script + WSS connection streaming text over websocket AWS Account Region: ap-southeast-1 (Singapore) · Bedrock via Global CRIS Build & Deploy IAM OIDC Provider token.actions.githubusercontent.com IAM Role trust: repo:owner/repo:ref:main SAM / CloudFormation stack: chat-assistant-prod git push & request token AssumeRole sam deploy → creates stack resources below Knowledge Sync Drive→S3 sync Lambda + KB fn-drive-sync · kb-website-knowledge Bedrock Titan Embeddings amazon.titan-embed-text-v2:0 S3 Vectors vector index (managed) Drive folder 5-min sync Conversation gateway Lambda Function URL fn-mint-token (signed JWT) API Gateway WebSocket wss-chat ($connect/$default/$disconnect) route invoke AWS Lambda fn-ws-connect / message / disconnect session + scratchpad DynamoDB tbl-sessions (TTL on idle) → per-turn invoke fn-answerer visitor opens widget & types Answerer (per turn) AWS Lambda fn-answerer (per turn) Retrieve RetrieveAndGenerateStream kb-website-knowledge query strict tool_use Bedrock Claude Haiku 4.5 global.anthropic.claude-haiku-4-5 verify citation 4 tools, 1 pick answer · clarify hand_off · decline → stream reply via PostToConnection turn appended to tbl-transcripts Handoff & learning AWS Lambda fn-handoff (on hand_off tool) package transcript S3 + SNS transcripts/ · t-handoffs fan-out SES + Amazon Q Developer email + optional Slack on clarify/decline DynamoDB tbl-gaps (visitor turn + URL) EventBridge cron Lambda fn-gaps-batch weekly group + Drive doc write → gaps grouped, ready for review Knowledge Base feeds fn-answerer Cross-cutting DynamoDB tbl-sessions, tbl-transcripts, tbl-gaps CloudWatch Logs RetentionInDays: 7 SNS t-handoffs, t-alarms AWS Budgets budget-monthly: $10 Lambda fn-archive EventBridge cron(0 3 ? * SUN *) → old transcripts to S3 Glacier Instant Retrieval

 Fig 7.
 Full architecture, ap-southeast-1.
 White boxes = AWS resources; dashed AWS container; dashed grey boxes = subsystem groupings; dashed grey arrows = config feed and side branches.